understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Architecture_Part_1.md

 * Can be added and removed from running clusters

-* No DataNode daemon running on them
+* No DataNode daemon running on Task nodes!

 * Ideal to handle extra capacity (CPU and RAM)